simonmichael/hledger_site/src/index.md

 ## How is this funded ?

 hledger is brought to you by [Simon Michael](http://joyful.com) and [140+ contributors](CREDITS.html).
-I have been building and relying on this project continuously since 2007.
+I have been building and relying on this project continuously since 2007, funded mostly by unrelated consulting work.
 I hope you too will find it useful in transforming your relationship with time and money.
 When you have achieved some success, please consider joining the [sponsors](sponsor.html) to support the project.
 Thanks!